paepaev2/hpc_esc_401_solutions/exercise_session_04/README.md

 <br>
 **Exercise 1 [File permissions]** <br>
-- All other users cannot access my $HOME directory, and vice versa <br>.
+- All other users cannot access my $HOME directory, and vice versa. <br>
 Members in my group can read and execute my $SCRATCH directory, and not write.
 Other users don't have any permission on this directory. <br>
 [eiger][mrojanap@eiger-ln004 exercise_session_04]$ ls -ld $HOME <br>
 drwx------ 2 mrojanap uzh8 4096 Oct 16 13:18 /users/mrojanap <br>